AlienWolfX/UZ801-USB_MODEM/README.md

 ## Initial

 > [!WARNING]
+>
-> I want to clarify that I'm not responsible if something goes wrong and the device gets bricked.
+> - I'm not responsible if something goes wrong and the device gets bricked.
 Please proceed at your own risk and make sure to back up your data before attempting any modifications.

-> [!CAUTION]
-> Using Miko tools for firmware dumping, whether via XML or full eMMC block, often results in a corrupted dump (based on my testing).
-Therefore, I advise you to take multiple dumps, not just with Miko tools but also with EDL.
+> - Using Miko tools for firmware dumping (XML or full eMMC block) often results in corrupted dumps.
+Take multiple dumps using both Miko tools and EDL.

-> [!IMPORTANT]
-> Before doing anything to your USB dongle, you must first enable ADB (if it's not already enabled) by accessing this URL: [http://192.168.100.1/usbdebug.html](http://192.168.100.1/usbdebug.html).
+> - Before making any modifications, enable ADB by visiting: [http://192.168.100.1/usbdebug.html](http://192.168.100.1/usbdebug.html)

 You need to have: